Franchertz/Project_Tableau/README.md

 #### 1. What types of rooms are rented the most?

-   #### - Answers: When considering the number of reviews, the most favored room type is "Home/apartment,"
-              with a total of over 120,000 reviews.
+   #### - Answers:
+              When considering the number of reviews, the most favored room type is "Home/apartment," with a total of over 120,000 reviews.
 In terms of price, "Home/apartment" is also the preferred choice, boasting the highest average price of $295.

 #### 2. Which neighborhood is the most popular?

-   #### - Answers: In terms of the number of reviews, Manhattan emerges as the most preferred neighborhood,
-                   amassing a total of over 120,000 reviews.
+   #### - Answers:
+                   In terms of the number of reviews, Manhattan emerges as the most preferred neighborhood, amassing a total of over 120,000 reviews.
 When examining neighborhood names and addresses, Queens stands out as the most favored, with a total of 324 reviews.

 #### 3. Which neighborhood has the most listings?

-   #### - Answers: When considering the number of listings, Queens takes the lead in terms of quantity.
+   #### - Answers:
+                   When considering the number of listings, Queens takes the lead in terms of quantity.
                    Furthermore, when examining Host IDs, Queens remains the neighborhood with the most listings.

 #### 4. Which property type generates the highest revenue?

-   #### - Answers: Among property types, "Home/apartment" in the Manhattan neighborhood generates the most revenue.
+   #### - Answers:
+                   Among property types, "Home/apartment" in the Manhattan neighborhood generates the most revenue.

 #### 5. Are Manhattan hosts the highest rated?
-   #### - Answer: No, Brooklyn hosts receive the highest ratings.
+   #### - Answer:
+                   Brooklyn hosts receive the highest ratings.

 #### STEP 4